Cottage Food Laws in Idaho

 No. Idaho requires no license, permit, or registration for cottage food operations.

-Running a cottage food business in Idaho?
+Running a bakery in Idaho?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.